 David’s experience includes securing the largest settlement ever recovered against the New York State Office for People with Developmental Disabilities for abuse and neglect of group home residents, obtaining tens of millions of dollars in settlements in cases of wrongful prosecution and conviction, and helping to recover approximately $150 million in a class action settlement for New Yorkers who were unlawfully held in jail when they were eligible for release on bail.
-He has been named by Super Lawyers to its “Rising Stars” list in civil rights for 2019, 2020, 2021, 2022 and 2023.
+He has been named by Super Lawyers to its “Rising Stars” list in civil rights every year from 2019 to 2024.

 Before helping to found KLLF, David handled civil rights and commercial cases at a premiere New York boutique litigation firm.
 He previously clerked for the Honorable Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit and worked with the NAACP Legal Defense Fund and the ACLU National Prison Project.
 David received his law degree from Yale Law School, where he represented prisoners in solitary confinement and received the Michael Egger Prize for best student Note or Comment on current social problems for his work on prosecutorial misconduct.